 Over the past decade plus, I have had the opportunity to travel outside the U.S. and witness life in villages that have very limited access to food.
 Most of their food comes from their backyard gardens, or their local outdoor markets.
 They have food for the current day only and don’t have freezers or fully stocked pantries.
 Through these experiences, I have gained a great appreciation for the access to food that we Americans have each and every day.
 Can you imagine living life without the local grocery store or food shelf?
 What would be on our tables for dinner?
 Anything?

-In light of the current world situation with coronavirus, we remember the “Victory Gardens” people planted during WW I and WW II.
+In light of the current world situation with coronavirus, we are reminded of the “Victory Gardens” people planted during WW I and WW II.
 Check out this interesting article to learn more: https://www.history.com/news/

-With grocery stores feeling more bare lately, have you ever considered having a self-sustaining garden for your family?
-And, providing high-quality food for your family year-round?
+Have you ever considered having a self-sustaining garden for your family?
+And, being able to provide high-quality food for your family year-round?
 It will take some planning on your part, but it is doable.
 Here are some practical steps.

 or freeze enough green beans to enjoy weekly.

 Or, grow enough cabbages to make several quarts of sauerkraut for your family.